The bottom of the funnel (BOFU) sounds like it’s grimy and hard to clean. But that’s only because it’s an outdated visual that needs a straw scrubby.

 - Hot CTAs: Consultation, Quote, Purchase, Trial, Demo

-- E.g. – First touchpoint hits infographic, second touchpoint hits your case study and your third touchpoint hits your ‘get a demo’ page
+- First touchpoint hits infographic, second touchpoint hits your case study, third touchpoint hits your ‘get a demo’ page.

-- E.g. – First touchpoint hits white paper, second touchpoint hits blog and the third touchpoint hits case study
+- First touchpoint hits white paper, second touchpoint hits blog, and the third touchpoint hits case study.

-- Pushing ads of your customers ranting and raving about you is critical
+- Create ads with customers raving about you

 BOFU Tactics In Action

-Definitely a product most homeowners wouldn’t know much about.
-So, I was feeding our TOFU and MOFU a healthy amount of ebooks, blogs, and other informative literature to bring them awareness and to educate them about the world of smart water devices.
+We fed TOFU and MOFU a healthy amount of ebooks, blogs, and other informative literature to create awareness and educate potential customers about the world of smart water devices.

-This massive win was in large part due to synchronized BOFU funnels from email, SEO, customer video testimonials, matching CTAs with traffic types, and PPC working in tandem with one another, creating that sweet sweet ROAS.
-Not having a cohesive BOFU plan we would not have generated these results.
+This massive win was largely due to synchronized BOFU funnels from email, SEO, customer video testimonials, matching CTAs with traffic types, and PPC working in tandem with all of these, creating that sweet, sweet ROAS.

-Each part of the funnel is important but when it comes to easy wins and picking that low hanging fruit, BOFU is going to be your bread and butter.
+Each part of the funnel is essential but, when it comes to easy wins and picking that low-hanging fruit, BOFU is your bread and butter.

 Begin with BOFU.